Crisp and Co. Banner Image

 This is called the "welfare checklist".
 The court also follow the "no order principle" - it will not make any order unless it is in the child’s best interests.
 This means it is never too late to come to an agreement with your former partner.
 If you are able to do so before the hearing, you can request that the judge makes your agreement legally binding in the form of a Consent Order.

-What happens if a Child Arrangements Order is breached?
+What happens if you breach a Child Arrangements Order?

 If your former partner is not following the Child Arrangements Order, you can take them to court to enforce it.
 However, the court may not agree to enforce the Order if: